 You need to support the entire footprint of the tire both in length and width, with no section of the tire hanging off the block.

 Creating a barrier between the ground and your camper tires will help protect the tire material, but the flat surface will still form tire flat spots that can damage the internal structures.

 To preserve the shape of your RV tires, and keep it off the ground, the best parking blocks feature a concave shape that holds the tire with no distortion.

-- Lower trailer ramp into notch and drive up...
+- To use, simply lower trailer ramp into notch and drive up into...